-The Company is dependent on the efforts of key officers, including its Chief Executive Officer and its Chief Financial Officer.
+The Company is dependent on the efforts of key officers, including its Chief Executive Officer, Chief Financial Officer and Secretary, and Chief Operating Officer.
 The loss of the services of any of the Company's key officers and employees could have an adverse effect on Unigold, which could have a material adverse effect on the Company's future cash flows, earnings, results of operations and financial conditions.
 The Company does not have and currently has no plans to obtain key man insurance with respect to any of its key employees.
 In addition, the Company may need to recruit and retain other qualified managerial and technical employees to build and maintain its operations.
 If the Company requires such persons and is unable to successfully recruit and retain them, its development and growth could be significantly curtailed.